 360° video is available to all!
 Established brands like YouTube, Facebook, and Snapchat are fully leveraging 360° video capabilities, the medium is now accessible to the masses.
 As a result, we’re already seeing it used in mind-blowingly innovative and creative ways.

 Swim with the bears in this National Geographic 360° Facebook Video:

 5. Immersive 360° Journalism

 With the launch of The Daily 360°, The New York Times has forever changed the way we consume news.
 Placing the viewer in the middle of the action gives shorter content a heightened emotional impact.
 Events like ComicCon and a plethora of other expos have taken notice, and are now producing their own 360° content.

-Creating video content can be cost-effective, have quick turn-around, and be easily adopted by just about any industry.
+Creating video content can be cost-effective, have a quick turn-around and be easily adopted by just about any industry.
 Have a look at what MO Agency has done with video.
 Think about video the next time you plan your digital marketing strategy!